 A first year student is someone who has not attended classes on another college campus.
-For orientation purposes, high school students who have dual enrollment credit are considered first-year students and should attend a New Student Orientation based on their majors.
+For orientation purposes, high school students who have dual enrollment credit are considered first-year students.

 A transfer student has attended another four-year or community college prior to coming to VCU.

-Research supports that if you attend orientation, you are more likely to achieve success in college and graduate.
+Research supports that if you attend Orientation, you are more likely to achieve success in college and graduate.
 VCU is committed to helping students succeed both in and out of the classroom.
-This is also the time when you will meet with an academic advisor to register for your classes.
+This is also the time when you will meet with an academic adviser to register for your classes and make new friends.

-While it is great that you know people on campus already, orientation will give you a more comprehensive overview of the resources and services available to you as a new VCU student.
+While it is great that you know people on campus already, Orientation will give you a more comprehensive overview of the resources and services available to you as a new VCU student.
 In addition, it is important that you learn the specifics of your academic major and meet personally with an advisor regarding the expectations of your degree program.
-You will receive extensive guidance through the process of registering for classes from currently enrolled VCU students who will give you individualized attention.
+You will receive extensive guidance through the process of registering for classes from staff members who will give you individualized attention.

 There is a required fee for New Student Orientation.

-- For Summer Orientation, the fee for first-year students is $95 and covers overnight accommodations, meals, and all orientation materials for the student.
-The fee for transfer students is $45 and covers meals and all orientation materials for the student.
+- For Summer Orientation, the fee for first-year students is $95 and covers overnight accommodations, meals, parking, and all orientation materials for the student.
+The fee for transfer students is $45 and covers a meal, parking, and all orientation materials for the student.
 The cost for guests is $45 per person, which covers orientation materials.
 Guests of first-year students will receive lunch on day one of Orientation and breakfast on day two of Orientation.
 Guests of transfer students attending the one day session will receive lunch.
 Overnight accommodations are not provided for guests during any Orientation program.

 - The Winter Orientation fee for first-year and transfer students is $45.
 All Winter Orientation sessions are one-day programs.
-Overnight accomodations are not provided.
+Overnight accommodations are not provided.
 The fee for each guest is $25.

 - Winter Orientation is a one-day program for all students.